PavanRangani/docs/docs/devops/assets/assets.md

 ### Backup Plan
 - Daily backup with 7 days retention via RDS' default backup
-- //TODO: We also have daily backup of whole application.
+- We also have daily backup of whole application, which is useful to restore any archive for the given time.
+It does not need help from System Admin.
+See [backup/restore](./backup-restore.md) for more details.

 ## Amazon ECR
 - Stores Docker images of each microservices.